To search for an attorney, you can use the Alphabet listing of last names, or use the dropdown below to narrow your

 In 1990, Cathleen graduated cum laude from Indiana University School of Business with a B.S. in Business Economics.
 In 1994, she received her J.D. from Duke University, where she served as Research Editor for the Duke Law Journal.

-Cathleen is admitted to practice before the Indiana state courts, the United States Supreme Court, the United States Courts of Appeal for the Sixth, Seventh, and Eleventh Circuits, and the United States District Court for the Northern and Southern Districts of Indiana and the Western District of Michigan.
+Cathleen is admitted to practice before the Indiana state courts, the U.S. Supreme Court, the U.S. Courts of Appeal for the Sixth, Seventh, and Eleventh Circuits, and the U.S. District Court for the Northern and Southern Districts of Indiana and the Western District of Michigan.